KDE/digikam-doc/README.md

 A factor of 2-4 can be gained.
 From within the folder where the png resides, use script project/optpng.sh.
 This script requires [pngnq](https://pngnq.sourceforge.net/) and [optipng](https://optipng.sourceforge.net/) command line tools installed on your system.

-To process all png files in one step use this command line:
+To process all png files in one step use this command line from the root directory of this project:

 ```
-find *.png | xargs -0 ./makess.sh
+find *.png | xargs -0 ./optpng.sh
 ```

 ### Status of translations